 By far, obstructive sleep apnea treatment is the most common sleep apnea type.
 It occurs when the muscle group in the back of the throat helps the uvula, soft palate, tonsils, tongue, and throat relax.

 Upon muscle relaxation, your mouth airway narrows considerably or shuts down fully as you inhale.
 But when you fail to have adequate oxygen, your oxygen levels in blood drop dramatically.

 You may also stay awake temporarily that you don’t even mind it happening in the morning.
-However, it takes place anywhere from 5 to 30 times per hour or more.
+However, it takes anywhere from 5 to 30 times per hour or more.

 2. Central Sleep Apnea

 Central sleep apnea is not as common as OSA.
-It takes place when your breathing muscle tissues do no longer acquire communication from your brain to breathe.
+It takes place when your breathing muscle tissues no longer acquire communication from your brain to breathe.

 With this, you don’t even attempt to breathe quickly.
 In this situation, people often stay awake and face shortness of breath.

 As mentioned, this type of sleep apnea is a mixture of the first two types.
 It’s caused by the collapse of throat muscle tissues and the failure to send indicators to those muscles to expand/contract.
 Complex sleep apnea is frequently determined when the patient gets treatment for OSA, and the problem is still there.